1. Applying for a building consent

 • 20 working days for us to grant or refuse a building consent (subject to any further information requests)

-• 20 working days for us to grant or refuse a code compliance certificate (subject to any further information requests)
+• 20 working days for us to issue or refuse a code compliance certificate (subject to any further information requests)

 • A code compliance certificate must be applied for as soon as practical after building work is completed.
-If Environment Canterbury does not receive an application for a code compliance certificate within 24 months of the building consent being granted Environment Canterbury must made a decision whether to issue or not the code compliance certificate.
-A request for an extension to the 24 month time frame can be made in writing to the Building Control Authority Co-ordinator.
+If Environment Canterbury does not receive an application for a code compliance certificate within 24 months of the building consent being granted Environment Canterbury must decide whether to issue or refuse to issue the code compliance certificate.
+A request for an extension to the 24-month timeframe can be made in writing to the Building Control Authority Co-ordinator.

 Can I start building work on my dam before I have all of the necessary consents?